Getting Around Catalina

 There is also a public bus “The Garibaldi” serving the city of Avalon on a fixed bus route from the Cabrillo Mole (where the boat comes in) to Casino Way and up the canyon to the Wrigley Memorial and Botanic Garden.

 To enjoy the hills above the town, do what the locals do and drive a golf cart.
 Golf cart rentals are abundant in town and you can easily explore the mountain terrain around Avalon in an hour or so.

 Outdoor enthusiasts are welcome to explore Catalina Island on foot.
 Hiking and biking permits are required.
-Permits and trail maps are available at the Catalina Conservancy House at 125 Clarissa Avenue in Avalon or calling 310-510-2595.
+Permits and trail maps are available at the Catalina Conservancy House, 125 Clarissa Avenue in Avalon or call 310-510-2595.